-As well as writing regular reviews for Shiny Shelf and Electric Sheep magazines, writing features and commissioning comic strips for the latter and transcribing interviews for Wheel Me Out Magazine, Alex Fitch has contributed to four anthologies published in 2010 / 11.
+As well as writing regular reviews for Shiny Shelf and Electric Sheep magazines, writing features and commissioning art and comic strips for the latter and transcribing interviews for Wheel Me Out Magazine, Alex Fitch has contributed to a variety of anthologies published between 2010 and 2017.

 On director Stuart Gordon: “Gordon took advice from his mother when making science fiction: if you don’t have the budget to make it expensive, you should make it smart, and Fortress evokes a convincing futuristic world outside its subterranean walls.”